anthrax3/StreetSploit2/README.md

 # StreetSploit2
 <img src="https://cdn.discordapp.com/attachments/368785644173918210/368787222889234432/IMG_20171014_114826.jpg" width="320">
-Another successful attempt to run NTR-Mode unsigned code execution for FIFA STREET 2 for the NDS
+Another successful attempt to exploit FIFA STREET 2 for the Nintendo DS to execute unsigned code from the savegame.

 * The exploit only works for the US region.
 * EUR version will be supported soon.

 Runs in NTR/NDS mode.
-This exploit works on any of the Nintendo DS families including emulators.
+This exploit works on any of the Nintendo DS family.
+Including emulators.
 ###
 ## Usage for patching the savefile
 * Win32: `STREET2FIX street2save.sav`